Back to Resources

 Who should participate in the post-mortem review?

 Everyone involved in the incident response, plus representatives from teams that own the affected systems.
 Include a facilitator who was not directly involved to ensure objectivity.
-Legal and compliance should review the final document.
+Legal and compliance should review the final document before distribution.

 How do we keep post-mortems blameless?